abeacock/abeacock.github.io/index.md

 I've followed waterfall, agile and everything-in-between methodologies, as well as being an advocate of unit testing, test driven development & pair programming.
 I've been coding in Java since it was born back in 1996, but I'm experienced in other languages too.

 I've spent a chunk of my career building telecoms carrier-grade resilient server-side mobile solutions, and over a decade building secure, fast, scalable web applications for the financial industry.
-I've lead & managed a 40-strong development team migrating from a large-scale Java e-commerce monolith to polyglot AWS microservices, was Head of Engineering for a PropTech scale-up, and now I'm here at Guidr as CTO.
+I've lead & managed a 40-strong development team migrating from a large-scale Java e-commerce monolith to polyglot AWS microservices, was Head of Engineering for a PropTech scale-up, and now I'm here at Guidr.

 I'm passionate about serverless & cloud computing and I'm a member of OWASP to help promote secure coding practices.
 Extremely comfortable working remotely having spent over half of my career working from home in the UK!